Award Description

 Award at a Glance

-Award amount: $1,000, plus reimbursement of the early registration fee to the American Physiology Summit, an invitation to publish a review based upon the American Physiology Summit presentation and a complimentary ticket to the WEH Section luncheon.
+Award amount: $1,000, plus reimbursement of the early registration fee to the American Physiology Summit, an invitation to publish a review paper based upon their Summit presentation and a complimentary ticket to the WEH Section luncheon.

 Questions?
 Contact: Carmen De Miguel, PhD, Chair, WEH Section Awards Committee